Car-byte/Steganography/README.md

 Other methods including DCT coming soon aka when I get a chance

-Tested both on windows and mac, both the C# and C++ implementations are corss platform.
+Tested both on windows and mac.

 # Dependecys